-Changes in gene expression can contributes to many of the above mechanisms of how FQ cause damages to our body, which include increased inflammation, less fibrocartilage and poorly organized collagen.
+Changes in gene expression can contribute to many of the above mechanisms of how FQ causes damage to our body, which include increased inflammation, less fibrocartilage, and poorly organized collagen.

 Symptoms from FQ toxicity often last for years because FQs can remain in the cells for a long time.
-Symptoms can be debilitating for some people as it greatly affect their quality of life.
+Symptoms can be debilitating for some people as it greatly affects their quality of life.
 Repairing the damage of FQ can also take a long time because repairing damaged mitochondria, tendons and cartilages can be a slow process.
-Also people who have been floxed can feel overwhelmed easily, so modifications in diet and lifestyle , and implementation of protocols might need to be carried out slowly.
-Additional mental emotional support is often needed to help them continue with the healing journey.
+Also, people who have been floxed can feel overwhelmed easily, so modifications in diet and lifestyle, and implementation of protocols might need to be carried out slowly.
+Additional mental and emotional support is often needed to help them continue with the healing journey.